Teaching about main idea and details in speech therapy can be a powerful tool for both comprehension and expressive language

 The StoryWhys Spotlight Series on Main Idea and Details make targeting this concept in speech therapy while using high-quality storybooks easy and fun.
 Get them here.

 Main idea and details sections are also always included in the StoryWhys Comprehensive Book Companions for Speech Therapy.
+Want to try one for free?
+Grab the free download here.

 3. Use main idea and details graphic organizers for writing